Authentication Service

 ctm authentication token::create -f <tokenDefinition.json>

-Where <tokenDefinition.json> is the full path and name of a .json payload file that contains token details.
-Here is an example for the content of this file:
+where <tokenDefinition.json> is the full path and name of a .json payload file with token details.

 {